-- Turn on the system and change the necessary BIOS settings, if any.
-See Chapter 5 for information on BIOS setup. - Assign an IRQ to the card.
+- 1. Turn on the system and change the necessary BIOS settings, if any.
+See the BIOS Setup chapter for information on BIOS setup. - 2.
+Assign an IRQ to the card.
 Refer to the Standard Interrupt assignments table for more information. - 3.
 Install the software drivers for the expansion card.